DAG

 -s, --swap enable swap stats

--t, --time enable time counter
+-t, --time enable time/date output

 -y, --sys enable system stats